-This is why, at Camporsevoli, thanks to our extended experience in tour planning, you will have the opportunity to organize visits, excursions, and activities specifically designed for you.
+Our extended experience in tour planning will give you the opportunity to organize visits, excursions, and activities specifically designed for you.

 If there are children, we will keep them engaged by choosing “kid friendly” itineraries and guides.
-If there are family members who cannot walk too long, we will ensure that visits are pleasant for them as well.
+If there are family members who cannot walk long distances, or who have other specific requirements, we will ensure that visits are pleasant for them as well.

 If you want to spend a nice day in Florence discovering its wonders without exacerbating your children, you could begin with a professional guide specialized in children’s city tours to give them an introduction to the city’s history and monuments, always finding a funny anecdote or improvising a little treasure hunt.
 The best way to keep a child’s attentions to have a good gelato, and Florence is the ice-cream capital with some of the most famous ice cream shops that offer the opportunity for a veritable “gelato tasting” where you can also see how it is made.
 After a sweet treat, children can cope better with more culture, climbing the Duomo or visiting Palazzo Davanzati, the Florentine Renaissance House Museum for example, where children always find the primitive toilets fascinating.